About State Court

 Additional Information

-Judicial Elections: Judges of State Court are elected in non-partisan, countywide elections to four-year terms.
+Judges of the State Court are elected in nonpartisan, countywide elections to four-year terms.
 Candidates must be at least 25 years old, have practiced law for a minimum of seven years, and have resided in the county for at least three years.